peter88213/yw2md/docs/index.md

-The yw2md Python script converts a yWriter 6/7 project to markdown.
+The yw2md Python script converts yWriter 6/7 projects to Markdown and creates new yWriter 7 projects from Markdown formatted text documents.

 ## Requirements